hashicorp/vault/website/source/docs/configuration/listener/tcp.html.md

 ### Listening on Multiple Interfaces

-This example shows Vault listening on a private interface, as well as localhost.
+Vault listeners with unique settings can co-exist, and each listener can be configured independently.
+This example shows Vault listening on multiple interfaces and multiple ports.
+The listeners on port 8200 are bound to the loopback interface and a private interface.
+The listener on port 8210 is bound to a private interface, and is configured to require mutual TLS.

 ```hcl
 listener "tcp" {